nrthyrk/minidb/README.md

 * boost
 * readline

 On Mac OS X, XCode could be used to open "MiniDB.xcodeproj" directly.
 It's recommended to install the two libraries needed with Homebrew.
-If you are using readline library not through Homebrew or not with version 6.2.4, you should change the header search path and library search path in XCode to approapriate paths.
+If you are using readline library not through Homebrew or not with version 8.0.1, you will need to change the header search path and library search path of readline in XCode.

-On platforms where Eclipse is availbable, the whole folder could be imported to Eclipse without any trouble.
+On platforms where Eclipse is availbable, the whole folder could be imported to Eclipse.

-To run it, you need to have global environment variable "HOME" set, the data will be stored at "$HOME/MiniDBData" automatically.
+To run it, you need to have global environment variable "HOME" set, the data will be stored at "$HOME/MiniDBData".

 ## Features